UBCFormulaElectric/json2can/docs/1_overview.md

 # Schema Overview

-These next few files provide documentation on how to configure CAN messages via JSON CAN.
+These next few files provide documentation on the schema used by JSON CAN to configure CAN messages.

 The file structure looks like: